Airborne lifeboat: Development

 Air-sea rescue by flying boat or floatplane was a method used by various nations before World War II to pick up aviators or sailors who were struggling in the water.
 Training and weather accidents could require an aircrew to be pulled from the water, and these two types of seaplane were occasionally used for that purpose.
 The limitation was that if the water's surface were too rough, the aircraft would not be able to land.

 Though closer to shore (e.g. in the English Channel) the RAF Air Sea Rescue Service operated High Speed Launches but until 1943, the most that could be done was to drop emergency supplies to the survivors, including an inflatable rubber dinghy carried as-standard in RAF aircraft.

 The airborne lifeboat was developed to provide downed airmen with a more navigable and seaworthy vessel that could be sailed greater distances than the rubber dinghy.
 One of the reasons necessitating this was that when ditching or abandoning an aircraft near enemy-held territory, often the tides and winds would propel the rubber dinghy toward shore, despite the efforts of the occupants to paddle away, resulting in their eventual capture.

 British lifeboats

 Uffa Fox

-The first air-dropped lifeboat was British, a 32 ft wooden canoe-shaped boat designed in 1943 by Uffa Fox to be dropped by Royal Air Force (RAF) Avro Lancaster heavy bombers for the rescue of aircrew downed in the Channel.
+The first air-dropped lifeboat was British, a 32 ft wooden canoe-shaped boat designed in 1943 by Uffa Fox to be dropped by Royal Air Force (RAF) Vickers Warwick heavy bombers for the rescue of aircrew downed in the Channel.
 The lifeboat was dropped from a height of 700 ft, and its descent to the water was slowed by six parachutes.
 It was balanced so that it would right itself if it overturned—all subsequent airborne lifeboats were given this feature.
 When it hit the water the parachutes were jettisoned and rockets launched 300 ft lifelines.
 Coamings were inflated on the descent to give it self-righting.